Orthogonal group: The spinor norm

-The spinor norm is a homomorphism from an orthogonal group over a field F to the quotient group F^{×} / (F^{×})^{2} (the multiplicative group of the field F up to multiplication by square elements), that takes reflection in a vector of norm n to the image of n in F^{×} / (F^{×})^{2}.
+The spinor norm is a homomorphism from an orthogonal group over a field F to the quotient group F^{×} / (F^{×})^{2} of square classes (the multiplicative group of the field F up to multiplication by square elements), that takes reflection in a vector of norm n to the image of n in F^{×} / (F^{×})^{2}.

 For the usual orthogonal group over the reals, it is trivial, but it is often non-trivial over other fields, or for the orthogonal group of a quadratic form over the reals that is not positive definite.

 Galois cohomology and orthogonal groups

 In the theory of Galois cohomology of algebraic groups, some further points of view are introduced.
 They have explanatory value, in particular in relation with the theory of quadratic forms; but were for the most part post hoc, as far as the discovery of the phenomenon is concerned.
 The first point is that quadratic forms over a field can be identified as a Galois H^{1}, or twisted forms (torsors) of an orthogonal group.
 As an algebraic group, an orthogonal group is in general neither connected nor simply-connected; the latter point brings in the spin phenomena, while the former is related to the determinant.

 The 'spin' name of the spinor norm can be explained by a connection to the spin group (more accurately a pin group).
 This may now be explained quickly by Galois cohomology (which however postdates the introduction of the term by more direct use of Clifford algebras).
 The spin covering of the orthogonal group provides a short exact sequence of algebraic groups.